 There is a very short time of the year when eggplants, still firm and purple, thrive in the garden and on the market stalls with the orange squashes.
 They are not only complementary in colour but also, and above all, in flavour.
 The backbone of this salad is a blend of brown basmati and wild rice, which keeps the chewy al dente texture even after a few hours in the fridge.
 I added roasted butternut squash and eggplant, then olives, capers and chives.
 It is an autumn brown rice salad for your lunches in the office and for those evenings where you already know that you will be late and want to prepare something in advance.
-It suits also the lazy mood of those Autumn night made of couch and TV series, when you just have to choose what to watch, as the salad is already waiting for you.
+It suits also the lazy mood of those Autumn nights made of couch and TV series, when you just have to choose what to watch, as the salad is already waiting for you.

 You know that eggplant parmigiana is my favourite dish.
-If I could, I would it eat it all year round in spite of the season.
+If I could, I would eat it all year round in spite of the season.
 Well, I found a worthy substitute that does not make me regret the eggplant!
 The baked squash is quick to prepare and if you brush thin slices with extra virgin olive oil they’ll become crisp, keeping a soft and sweet heart, just like the eggplant slices you would fry at the end of summer.
-Then you proceed as in the most classic of parmigiana: a good tomato sauce, pieces of mozzarella torn with your hands and heaping tablespoons of parmigiano reggiano.
+Then you proceed as in the most classic of parmigiana: a good tomato sauce, pieces of mozzarella torn with your hands and heaping tablespoons of Parmigiano Reggiano.

 I had been thinking about this salad for a while, my body was demanding vegetables, and colours, and good olive oil.
-For the first Sunday lunch at home, along to the most classic roasted chicken, I prepared this salad, a warm roasted pumpkin salad with peppery rocket, black olives, shaved parmigiano Reggiano and toasted pine nuts.
+For the first Sunday lunch at home, along with the most classic roasted chicken, I prepared this salad, a warm roasted pumpkin salad with peppery rocket, black olives, shaved Parmigiano Reggiano and toasted pine nuts.
 Everyone had a second helping of this salad, which grabbed the spotlight from my carefully roasted chicken, with the most exquisite crisp golden skin.

-Serve these meatballs with a nut pesto, where pistachios and pine nuts team up with mint, that is the natural complement to lamb meat.
+Serve these meatballs with a nut pesto, where pistachios and pine nuts team up with mint, which is the natural complement to lamb meat.
 Prepare also a salad of shredded cabbage and season it with extra virgin olive oil, salt, black pepper and a squeeze of orange juice.
 Better still, add a few wedges of orange directly into your salad.
 The butternut squash and lamb meatballs have a distinctive flavour, they are moist and sweet, with a warm orange hue.
 Brighten them up with a spoonful of pesto and a few wedges of orange and serve them as a main or into a soft bun if you have leftovers.

-This butternut squash cake reminds me the good smell of home, of a welcoming kitchen, of a quiet breakfast at the kitchen table.
-Since then I baked the cake several times, fascinated by the moist texture given by the butternut squash pureed with yogurt.
+This butternut squash cake reminds me of the good smell of home, of a welcoming kitchen, of a quiet breakfast at the kitchen table.
+Since then I baked the cake several times, fascinated by the moist texture given by the butternut squash pureed with yoghurt.
 Just like a carrot cake, it conceals a good deal of vegetables and stays fresh for a few days, making it the perfect breakfast cake.
 The butternut squash is warmed by a teaspoon of grated nutmeg, a spice that goes perfectly with a cup of milk or black tea.
-You can find a gluten free version here, too.
+You can find a gluten-free version here, too.

 In this post I was writing: “There will always be a cake, especially after the weekend, and it will stand there in the middle of the table for friends coming in the afternoon, or later, because two slices of cake on a cake stand in the centre of the kitchen table create immediately a feeling of home, and I need this feeling of warmth to accompany me throughout the day.
 And if you come, be sure you’ll always find also tea or coffee, just ask.”
 This was dedicated to Tommaso, even before I knew it.

-My butternut squash jam has the same colour of autumn leaves, it is sensuous and silky.
+My butternut squash jam has the same colour as autumn leaves, it is sensuous and silky.
 You will be tempted to slather this jam on a slice of fresh bread, better if a wholewheat or brown bread.
-As soon as you will notice that the jam is flecked with sliced almond, though, you will be tempted to finish the jar with a spoon, as the almonds add a subtle crunch to an otherwise smooth jam.
+As soon as you will notice that the jam is flecked with sliced almonds, though, you will be tempted to finish the jar with a spoon, as the almonds add a subtle crunch to an otherwise smooth jam.